devitrylouis/devitrylouis.github.io/_posts/2019-01-01-embeddings.md

 <b>Example: Convnet encoder</b>

-1) Train your ConvNet on a large supervised image-classification task (ImageNet)
+- Train your ConvNet on a large supervised image-classification task (ImageNet)
-2) Encode your image with the ConvNet -> image embedding
+- Encode your image with the ConvNet with the hidden layer between convolutional neural network  and fully connected network.

 <b>Usefullness:</b>
 - We can compute the <u>learned similarity distance</u> to find similar images.